thetanil/hbf-examplecpp/README.md

 ### GitHub Actions CI Issues

 **Cache service responded with 400**: This CI issue has been resolved by:
-- Upgrading to `actions/cache@v4`
+- **Migrating to `bazel-contrib/setup-bazel@0.15.0`** (replaces deprecated `bazelbuild/setup-bazelisk`)
-- Simplifying cache key generation
-- Adding `.bazelversion` file for consistent builds
-- Using proper cache path format
+- **Built-in intelligent caching** with `bazelisk-cache`, `disk-cache`, and `repository-cache`
+- **Simplified configuration** - no manual cache setup needed
+- **Per-workflow disk cache** for build artifacts
+- **Shared repository cache** between workflows for external dependencies

-The CI workflow now includes:
+The modern CI workflow now includes:
-- Bazel setup with Bazelisk
+- Latest Bazel setup with automatic version detection from `.bazelversion`
-- Proper caching configuration
+- Advanced caching strategies for optimal performance
-- Build and test validation
+- Build and test validation with proper error reporting
 - Module structure verification
-- Optional code formatting checks
+- Optional code formatting checks with clang-format

+**Benefits of the new setup**:
+- ✅ Faster CI runs with intelligent caching
+- ✅ No cache key conflicts or 400 errors
+- ✅ Automatic Bazel/Bazelisk version management
+- ✅ Shared caches across workflow runs
+- ✅ Better cache hit rates for external dependencies

 ## Integration